-Tips for Collaborating with a Variety of Organizations
+Tips for Collaborating with Local Organizations

-Collaborating with existing organizations on STEM activities is an effective way for museums, planetariums, and university outreach programs to connect their audiences with science experts and Earth and Space enthusiasts in a way that regular programming may not.
+Collaborating with existing local organizations on STEM activities is an effective way for museums, planetariums, and university outreach programs to connect their audiences with science experts and Earth and space enthusiasts in a way that regular programming may not.
 The following profiles are intended to provide a brief introduction to a few types of organizations that may partner well with a museum.